IMPORTANT NOTICE: A Declared State of Disaster is currently in place across Victoria. See: COVID-19 information for licensees

 Licensees must display any notice (signage or posters) that the Commission requires to be displayed on the licensed premises.

-A list of posters currently required to be displayed on licensed premises can be found above.
-Licensees are encouraged to regularly check the website to ensure that they are displaying the most up-to-date posters and meeting their regulatory requirements.
+A list of signage currently required to be displayed on licensed premises can be found above.
+Licensees are encouraged to regularly check the website to ensure that they are displaying the most up-to-date signage and meeting their regulatory requirements.

 The maximum penalty for non-display of signs exceeds $738 under section 102 of the Liquor Control Reform Act 1998.